 Welcome to VCU!
 To help ensure a smooth transition into your new job, please complete all of the necessary new employee paperwork outlined below.
 Some of the new employee paperwork must be completed before you come to work or within your first week or month.
-Use the New Employee Paperwork Checklist (see VCU HR forms) to know what you must do and when.
-If you have questions, be sure to check with your personnel administrator.
+Use the New Employee Checklist to know what you must do and when.
+If you have questions, be sure to check with your HR contact.

 We want all employees to have an exceptional experience at VCU.
 We hope you enjoy a long and rewarding career here.
 There is a lot to learn and do as a new employee and it's our job to guide you.

 Learn about VCU’s culture before you arrive.
 Locate important information about required forms, employee benefits and life at VCU.
 You have many resources to help you prepare for your first day at work.